before8now24/UCI-Projects/README.md

 Only the Jump-Box machine can accept connections from the Internet via port 22.
 Access to this machine is only allowed from the following IP addresses:
 68.4.189.35/32 (my IP) although you must have the key.pem used when creating this instance.

-Machines within the network can only be accessed from the Jump-Box.
+Webservers within the network can only be accessed from the Jump-Box.
 172.31.42.218 (Jump-Box IP)

 A summary of the access policies in place can be found in the table below.